Ag Commish blowup breaks temporary campaign alliance between Democrats

 It’s been a long week for the Democrats running for Agriculture Commissioner.

 For two months, J.R.
 Gaillot and Ryan Morales were aligned together against the endorsement- and money-leader in the race for the Democratic Agriculture Commissioner nomination.
-Now with two weeks till Election Day and a scandal that turned the Democratic establishment against that front-runner, the temporary alliance between Gaillot and Morales has disintegrated as they each aim to secure the nomination.
+Now with two weeks till Election Day and a scandal that has turned the Democratic establishment against that front-runner, the temporary alliance between Gaillot and Morales has disintegrated as each aims to secure the nomination.

 The Democratic campaign for Agriculture Commissioner has not garnered much scrutiny, with Republican Senate President Wilton Simpson considered a shoo-in for the General Election in November.
 But after leading Democrats rescinded their endorsements of Naomi Blemur following revelations about her social media history and past beliefs — which some Democrats are calling “anti-choice” and “homophobic” — it’s unclear who between Gaillot and Morales would run opposite Simpson.